 - Add all 7 dry ingredients into a sifter and sift into a medium sized bowl.
 Set aside

 - Inside a one cup measuring cup, add the 1 tbsp white vinegar.
-Fill the remaining measuring cup with almond milk until you get to the top of the measuring cup.
+Fill the remaining measuring cup with dairy free milk until you get to the top of the measuring cup.
 Let sit for 10 minutes.
-(This makes the almond buttermilk)
+(This makes the dairy free buttermilk)

-- In a large bowl, add the applesauce, maple syrup, apple cider vinegar, vanilla, and curdled almond milk after it has set for 10 minutes.
+- In a large bowl, add the applesauce, maple syrup, apple cider vinegar, vanilla, and curdled dairy free milk after it has set for 10 minutes.
 Beat on low speed just until combined.

-- While waiting for the almond milk mixture to boil, in 4 parts, mix in the dry ingredients to wet ingredients on low speed.
+- While waiting for the milk mixture to boil, in 4 parts, mix in the dry ingredients to wet ingredients on low speed.
 Just until blended.
 DO NOT OVER MIX.

-- Once boiling, remove almond mix mixture from heat and pour into chocolate cake bowl.
+- Once boiling, remove mixture from heat and pour into chocolate cake bowl.
 Using a spatula, fold in just until combined, scraping down any mixture if needed.

 - Let bowl set for 5 minutes.